jim2107054/-Numerical-Methods/README.md

 # Solution of Linear Equations

-This document outlines various methods for solving systems of linear equations.
-Each method is detailed with its initialization, iterative process, and convergence criteria.

 ## 1. Jacobi Iterative Method

 The **Jacobi Iterative Method** is an algorithm for determining the solutions of a diagonally dominant system of linear equations.